 Get hooked on Faro nightlife

-The best way to see the nightlife in Faro is on foot.
-The city is known for its lively bars and pubs, and there are plenty of options for drinks, live music, and dancing.
+There are plenty of options for drinks, live music, and dancing.
 There are also several clubs and bars along the beach, so you can enjoy the music and the view simultaneously.

 Shop ‘til you drop

 One of the best parts about visiting Faro is the shopping.
-The city is home to several upscale shopping malls, including the Forum Algarve, the Forum Algarve Center, the Forum Algarve Grand, and the Forum Algarve Pavilhão.
+The city is home to several upscale shopping malls, like the Forum Algarve.
+This is the largest shopping mall in the region, and it has more than 100 stores, big-name brands included.

 What to do in Faro as a responsible traveler